DieMeister/BurriedBeneathGraves/Ideas.md

-- Session Summaries as letters to a friend is [[Verekir]] or diarie entries
+- Session Summaries as letters to a friend in [[Verekir]] or diarie entries
--